latex3/latex2e/required/latex-lab/latex-lab-context.md

-# Suggested approach for providing context
+# Suggested approach for providing context (initial version no longer up-to-date)

 This is mainly meant for instances of templates (where things can be easily automated to react to context, but is probably also applicate